commercelayer/commercelayer-react-components/README.md

 // your code [...]
 ```

-For each variant you can show a custom name (i.e. its translation based on location, according to what you defined in your CMS) by setting the value of the `label` key.
-You can change the type of input by passing `type='radio'` to the `VariantSelector` component (default is `select`).
+For each variant you can define the custom name (i.e. its translation based on location) and image that will be shown on the corresponding line item, by passing the `options` prop to the `VariantSelector` component and properly setting the `lineItem` key — all these content data are usually taken from your CMS, since Commerce Layer doesn't manage any kind of content.
+You can change the type of input by passing `type="radio"` (default is `select`).

 When you add a product to your shopping cart:

-- if there is an oder stored in the Local Storage identified by a key that matches the `persistKey` property, a line item is created and it is associated with that order;
+- if there is an order stored in the Local Storage identified by a key that matches the `persistKey` property, a line item is created and it is associated with that order;
 - if no order in the Local Storage matches the `persistKey` property, a new order is created and stored.

 > A common best practice — especially for multi-country ecommerce — is to use as `persistKey` a key containing the country code, so that you have a different shopping cart for each country.

 ## Shopping cart

-This example shows how to use Commerce Layer React Components to build a shopping cart UI, containing the items that are going to be purchased with all their information (image, name, price, quantity) and the option to possibile remove some of them:
+This example shows how to use Commerce Layer React Components to build a shopping cart UI, containing the items that are going to be purchased with all their information (image, name, quantity, price) and the option to possibly remove some of them:

 ```
 import {